The Power of Two Choices for Random Walks: Preliminaries

 For a family of parameters $\axyz vij$ to yield a valid set of transition probabilities $q_{i,j}$ they must satisfy for every $v\in V$.
 Notice that any weights satisfying \eqref{alphacond} also satisfy \eqref{alphasumcond}.

 Let $\Ctwo{v}{G}$ denote the minimum expected time (taken over all strategies) for the CRW to visit every vertex of $G$ starting from $v$, and define the \textit{cover time} $\ttwo(G):=\max_{v\in V}\Ctwo vG$.
 Analogously, let $\Htwo xy$ denote the minimum expected time for the CRW to reach $y$, which may be a single vertex or a set of vertices, starting from a vertex $x$ and define the \textit{hitting time} $\ttwoh(G): = \max_{x,y\in V}\Htwo xy$.
+We drop the superscript from this notation when referring to the associated quantities for the simple random walk.